Video Marketing Tips for Facebook Ads: How to Create High-Converting Campaigns

 2. Keep It Short and Focused

-Facebook users tend to prefer shorter content, especially when it comes to ads.
-Aim to keep your video ad under 30 seconds, with a strong focus on your core message.
-Shorter videos ensure that your audience gets the essential information before they lose interest.
+Generally speaking, Facebook users prefer shorter content, especially when it comes to ads.
+For this reason, aim to keep your video under 30 seconds while focusing clearly on your core message.

 3. Optimize for Silent Viewing